How to Evaluate Salesforce DevOps Solutions?

 - Determine vendors (Separate the Wheat from the chaff)

-Next, you may look at their alignment with the Salesforce platform, and the innovation they have delivered to their clients.
-Do they fall short on innovation, are simply using open source and standard version control system or scrips?
-How is the vendor addressing common challenges and the nuances of the Salesforce platform in the context of the app release process?
-Another key deciding factor is to understand whether the DevOps solution is the major product offering of the vendor or just one among their many products.
+A key deciding factor is to understand whether the Salesforce DevOps solution is the major product offering of the vendor or just one among their many products.
 It determines the support and innovation you can expect in a solution in the near future.
+Next, you may look at other key factors such as

-- Choose an internal cross-functional team for better evaluation
+- Set up an internal cross-functional team for better evaluation

 It is best to handpick a cross-functional team of Salesforce developers, admins, and release managers so you have representation from each of those roles.
 Having all of them attend all the meetings will allow them to give their unique insight to help you pick just the right solution.